- Uterine Cancer

-What's the Difference Between Uterine Cancer and Fibroids?
+What Are the Differences Between Uterine Cancer and Fibroids?

 - Uterine cancer occurs when cancer cells form in the muscles of the uterus or tissues that support the uterus.
 Cancers that develop in the uterus are types of sarcomas.